Have I done the world good, or have I created a menace?Guglielmo Marconi

 He carried out his first experiments at age 20 in the attic, and eventually succeeded in sending a transmission a mile and a half over a hill.
 Realizing the potential of his discovery and in need of more funding, he wrote to the Italian minister of Post and Telegraphs about the new wireless (the minister thought he was insane and never replied).

-But Marconi was fortunate in having connections, and knowing the right people.
-Through a family friend, he contacted the Italian ambassador in the UK, who advised him to come to England, but to patent his discovery as soon as he arrived which Marconi duly did with the help of his cousin Henry Jameson Davis. filing the world's first patent for a system of telegraphy using Hertzian waves (British Patent number 12039, filed on the 2nd June 1896).
-In 1896, at age 21 he arrived with his mother; the following year he undertook a series of demonstrations for the British government, each time transmitting messages further and further.
+But Marconi was fortunate in having connections and knowing the right people.
+Through a family friend, he contacted the Italian ambassador in the UK, who advised him to come to England and patent his discovery as soon as he arrived.
+Marconi duly did with the help of his cousin Henry Jameson Davis, filing the world's first patent for a system of telegraphy using Hertzian waves (British Patent number 12039, filed on the 2nd June 1896).
+The following year he undertook a series of demonstrations for the British government, each time transmitting messages further and further.

-In 1899 he founded the London-based Wireless Telegraph & Signal Company (later the Marconi Telegraph Company, then Marconi PLC, now part of Ericsson), and two years later sent and received the first wireless message across the Atlantic, from Cornwall to a military base in Newfoundland on December 12, 1901, using a 500-foot kite-supported antenna.
+In 1899 he founded the London-based Wireless Telegraph & Signal Company (later the Marconi Telegraph Company, then Marconi PLC, now part of Ericsson), and two years later, on December 12, 1901, he sent and received the first wireless message across the Atlantic, from Cornwall to a military base in Newfoundland using a 500-foot kite-supported antenna.
 Until then, it was widely believed the curvature of the earth would affect the transmission.
 Marconi proved them wrong (you can hear him describe the experiment in his own words.

 That same year Marconi shared the Nobel Prize in Physics with Karl Ferdinand Braun 'in recognition of their contributions to the development of wireless telegraphy.'
 Three years later, the Marconi radio made headlines again when it was used by the crew of the Titanic to call for assistance.
 As Lord Samuel, UK Postmaster General, said at the time: 'Those who have been saved have been saved through one man, Mr. Marconi and.....his wonderful invention.'